Unit 1: Tokenisation and embeddings

 Lab

 In lab 1, you will build an understanding of how text can be transformed into representations that computers can process and learn from.
-Specifically, you will explore two key concepts: tokenisation and embeddings.
-Tokenisation splits text into smaller units such as words, subwords, or characters.
-Embeddings are dense, fixed-size vector representations of tokens in a continuous space.
+Specifically, you will code and analyse a tokeniser based on the Byte Pair Encoding (BPE) algorithm, and then explore embeddings in the context of a simple text classifier architecture.